Rivert97/normativity-rag/docs/install/linux.md

 ## Install python packages

+If you want a lightweight version that uses AWS Bedrock for calculating the embeddings and inference, install only the basic requirements:

+    pip install -r requirements.bedrock.txt

 If you want to use local models downloaded from HuggingFace, install the full requirements:

     pip install -r requirements.txt

-If you want to use AWS Bedrock for calculating the embeddings and inference, install only the basic requirements:

-    pip install -r requirements.bedrock.txt